Who will referee the Champions League final between Bayern Munich and PSG? | Goal.com

 "To round off his evening Orsato then sent Jorge Sampaoli from the technical area for his remonstrations throughout the game.
 Strong and consistent refereeing."

-Last season, Orsato oversaw the first leg of Paris Saint-Germain's last-16 Champions League clash against Manchester United where he handed out eight yellow cards and ultimately sent off Paul Pogba in a 2-0 defeat for the Red Devils.
+Last season, Orsato oversaw the first leg of PSG's last-16 Champions League clash against Manchester United where he handed out eight yellow cards and ultimately sent off Paul Pogba in a 2-0 defeat for the Red Devils.

+Sunday's Champions League final between Bayern and PSG will be Orsato's most high-profile match to date.